sampsyo/cs6120/content/blog/2020-09-25-efficient-path-profiling/index.md

       NUMPATHS(v) += NUMPATHS(w)
 ```

-Basically, for every vertex $v$, $v$'s outgoing edges are assigned the sum of the number of paths to the CFG sink of the already processed going edges for $v$.
+Basically, for every vertex $v$, each outgoing edge $e$ is assigned the sum of the paths from each already-processed outgoing edge to the CFG sink.

 Inductively proving that this algorithm gives us a unique mapping from paths to numbers in the range $0..\text{NUMPATHS}(v)$ helps to illuminate why it works.
 Let's call the distance from a vertex to the sink $H$.
 We can prove this by inducting on $H$ of a vertex.
 For the base case $H=0$, that is, $v$ is the sink, $\text{NUMPATHS}(v)$ is $1$ which is correct, because there's only a trivial path that crosses no edges.
 This path also maps to $0$, as it doesn't cross any edges with any weights.
 For the inductive case, for some vertex $v$ with some height $H$, we can assume the inductive hypothesis for all successors, that is, for all successors $w\_1, ..., w\_n$, all paths starting at each successor $w\_i$ map uniquely to ranges $0..\text{NUMPATHS}(w\_i)$.
 As we've mentioned, each edge $v \rightarrow w\_i$ is assigned the sum of the weights of the already-processed successors $w\_1, ..., w\_{i-1}$.
 These edge weights will "shift" the numbers that the paths starting with each $w\_i$ mapped to in such a way that every path starting at $v$ will map to a unique number.